laurilehmijoki/s3_website/README.md

 Next time you run `jekyll-s3`, it will invalidate the items on CloudFront and thus force the CDN system to reload the changes from your Jekyll S3 bucket.

+#### Specifying custom settings for your CloudFront distribution

+The gem `configure-s3-website`, which is a dependency of `jekyll-s3`, lets you define custom settings for your CloudFront distribution.
+See the gem's documentation for more info.

 ### The headless mode

 Jekyll-s3 has a headless mode, where human interactions are disabled.